Azure/azure-powershell/src/Network/docs/hybrid-2019-03-01/Set-AzPublicIPAddress.md

 Dynamic: False
 ```

-### -PublicIPAddress
+### -PublicIPAddressParameter
 The reference of the public IP resource.
-To construct, see NOTES section for PUBLICIPADDRESS properties and create a hash table.
+To construct, see NOTES section for PUBLICIPADDRESSPARAMETER properties and create a hash table.

 ```yaml
 Type: Microsoft.Azure.PowerShell.Cmdlets.Network.Models.Api20171001.IPublicIPAddress